Indian Sovereignty, General Federal Laws, and the Canons of Construction: An Overview and Update

 Date Written: June 16, 2017

-This article focuses on the application within Indian country of federal regulatory laws (typically dealing with labor relations, employment, health, the environment, or other social and economic issues, i.e., "general federal laws" or "GFLs") and their impact on Indian Nation governments and tribal enterprises.
+This article focuses on the application within Indian country of federal regulatory laws typically dealing with labor relations, employment, health, the environment, and other social and economic issues (i.e., "general federal laws" or "GFLs"), and their impact on Indian Nation governments and tribal enterprises.
 This article takes the position that a GFL, just like specialized Indian legislation and all laws potentially affecting the ancient rights and sovereignty of Indian Nations, should be subjected to the rules of interpretation known as the Indian law "canons of construction."
 The U.S. Court of Appeals for the Ninth Circuit in Donovan v.
 Coeur d'Alene Tribal Farm (1985) ("Coeur d'Alene") adopted a troubling and contrary rule of interpretation.

 The article also touches on a range of deeper issues concerning the relative power of Congress as compared to administrative agencies and the U.S. Supreme Court as compared to lower federal courts (including the U.S. Court of Appeals for the Ninth Circuit).
 These issues raise concerns going well beyond the field of American Indian law.
 They touch on constitutional law, the separation of powers, administrative law, and labor law.

-Part I of the article discusses the classical canons of construction governing Indian law, and contrasts them with the Coeur d'Alene doctrine which has flourished in the lower federal courts.
-Part II highlights the stunning degree of irony (not to mention outright defiance of the Supreme Court) in the lower courts' treatment of the Supreme Court's 1960 decision in Federal Power Commission v.
+Following the Introduction (Part I), Part II of the article discusses the classical canons of construction governing Indian law, and contrasts them with the Coeur d'Alene doctrine which has flourished in the lower federal courts.
+Part III highlights the stunning degree of irony (not to mention outright defiance of the Supreme Court) in the lower courts' treatment of the Supreme Court's 1960 decision in Federal Power Commission v.
 Tuscarora Indian Nation.
-Part III discusses continuing struggles over the Coeur d'Alene doctrine in the lower federal courts.
-Part IV discusses (as noted) the 2015 decisions, and where things have gone from there.
+Part IV discusses continuing struggles over the Coeur d'Alene doctrine in the lower federal courts.
+Part V discusses the 2015 decisions, and where things have gone from there.
+Part VI concludes the article.

 Keywords: Indian law, Native American, American Indian, Indian sovereignty, general federal law, canons of construction, labor law, national labor relations, NLRA, NLRB